If you’re looking to start or grow an online course business, you need a platform that can support your ambitions.

 Screenshot of Thinkific's page

-We move on to Thinkific.
+Next in our Kajabi vs Thinkific head-to-head is, of course, Thinkific.
 This is one of the main alternatives to Kajabi for creators in the knowledge space.
-While it supports other types of digital content, Thinkific is largely focused on entrepreneurs who want to create and monetize courses.
+While it supports other types of digital content, Thinkific is largely focused on entrepreneurs who want to create and monetize online courses.
 It also hosts:

 • Digital downloads